aleks-g/intersecting-near-opt-spaces/README.md

 # Introduction

+This repository contains the implementation of the methods presented in the paper [Intersecting near-optimal spaces: European power systems with more resilience to weather variability](https://arxiv.org/abs/2206.12242) (preprint).

-This repository implements several decades of weather data into PyPSA-Eur and computes solutions robust against weather variability using intersections of near-optimal spaces.
+We incorporate several decades of weather data into [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) and compute solutions robust against weather variability using intersections of near-optimal spaces.
-It builds on [load and hydro data](https://github.com/aleks-g/multidecade-data) representing the weather variability of the years 1980-2020.
+The repository also builds on [load and hydro data](https://github.com/aleks-g/multidecade-data) representing the weather variability of the years 1980-2020.

 For each weather year, we approximate (a projection of) the near-optimal feasible space of the linear problem defined by PyPSA-Eur, by solving the model multiple times with different objectives.
-We then intersect these near-optimal spaces to obtain solutions that are near-optimal and feasible for each year, making them "robust".
+We then intersect these near-optimal spaces to obtain solutions that are near-optimal and feasible for each year, making them robust.
-Inside the intersection (if it exists), we find a central solution which is designed to be more stable under small changes and perturbations.
+Inside the intersection (if it exists), we find a central solution which is designed to be resilient to perturbations.

+Our methods are introduced and explained in more detail in the [paper](https://arxiv.org/abs/2206.12242), and the implementation and data sources are elaborated on further down in this README.

-This approach can be extended to other uncertainties in inputs and can thus generate allocations that show stability under different scenarios.
+The approach can be extended to other uncertainties beyond weather and can thus generate allocations that show stability under different scenarios.

 <p align="center">
     <img width="600" src="images/map_difference.svg">